Lower Impact Materials

 Unlock Cotton

 A significant number of greenhouse gas (GHG) emissions in the textile value chain come from the ‘Tier 4’ raw material stage.
-The Unlock Programme is a new system that creates incentives for cotton farmers to apply low climate impact and regenerative farming practices.
-It aims to lessen the barriers in moving from conventional to better practices, including increased up-front costs, lack of immediate financial incentives, or changes in yield – and by addressing these barriers, decarbonise production and increase availability of low climate impact materials.
+The Unlock Programme is a system that creates incentives for cotton farmers to shift to low climate impact and regenerative farming practices.
+Its aim is to lessen the barriers in moving to better practices, including increased up-front costs, a lack of detailed information on current impacts, or a lack of immediate financial incentives.
+By addressing these barriers, Unlock aims to support farmers to decarbonise and reduce the environmental impacts of production, support farmer livelihoods, and ultimately increase the production of low climate impact materials.

-Geographies: US and India in pilot phase, with plans to scale globally
+Geographies: Initial pilot phase conducted in US and India, with plans to scale to additional geographies.

-Partners: Project developed in collaboration with climate technical consultancy firm 2050 and some of the world’s leading technical advisors, data partners, and cotton programmes
+Partners: Project developed in collaboration with climate technical consultancy firm 2050 and some of the world’s leading technical advisors, data partners, and cotton programmes.
+The programme is now housed within Future Earth Lab, a registered charity, that will take forward the development and delivery of Unlock.
+The Fashion Pact will remain engaged to support the scaling of the programme.

 Learn more here.